Overview

 This adventurous book charts the origins of the local "market cooking" culture that we all savor today.
 When Francophile Alice Waters opened Chez Panisse in Berkeley in 1971, few Americans were familiar with goat cheese, cappuccino, or mesclun.
 But it wasn't long before Waters and her motley coterie of dreamers inspired a new culinary standard incorporating ethics, politics, and the conviction that the best-grown food is also the tastiest.
 Based on unprecedented access to Waters and her inner circle, this is a truly delicious rags-to-riches saga.

-Unlike Amazon and other retailers who may also offer Alice Waters and Chez Panisse (The Romantic, Impractical, Often Eccentric, Ultimately Brilliant Making of a Food Revolution) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Alice Waters and Chez Panisse (The Romantic, Impractical, Often Eccentric, Ultimately Brilliant Making of a Food Revolution), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.